Not Updating Your Social Media?

 How to shoot yourself in the foot using Facebook & Twitter

-The social media bandwagon created a hysteria in the business world.
-First came denial, then anger, then disbelied and finally, well, we are still at that final stage…
+The social media bandwagon created hysteria in the business world.
+First came denial, then anger, then disbelief and finally, well, we are still at that final stage…

-In the heart of the panic businesses started building as many social media profiles they could, like castles in the sand.
-They created thousands of profiles in social networks, with little understanding as how they work and without any reasonable ability to maintain them.
+In the heart of the panic, businesses started building as many social media profiles as they could, like castles in the sand.
+They created thousands of profiles on social networks, with little understanding of how they work and without any reasonable ability to maintain them.